3meters/proxibase/readme.md

       password: <password>
     }}

-all other fields are optional.
+All other fields are optional.
 Secret is currently a static string.
 Someday it may be provided by a captcha API.
 On successful account creation, the service signs in the user, creating a new session object.
 The complete user and session object are returned to the caller.

 Note that on success this call sets return status code to 200, not 201 and one might expect.
-This is due to doubleing us the signin call.
+This is due to chaining the call to signin.

 ## Authentication
 Users can be authenticated locally with a password or via a oauth provider such as Facebook, Twitter, or Google.
 Their authentication source is stored in the users.authSource field which is required.
 Valid values may be found in util.statics.authSources.
 User emails must be unique.